IRL2/nanover-docs/source/concepts/applications.rst

 .. note::

-   The avatar description currently only supports VR controllers.
+   The avatar description currently only supports controllers.
 See `issue #97 in nanover-server-py <https://github.com/IRL2/nanover-server-py/issues/97>`_ for hand-tracking support.